-As the elections draw closer, the competition between the main three parties continues to increase.
+As the general election draws closer, the competition between the main three parties continues to increase.
 Below is a summary of the Conservative, Labour and Liberal Democrat plans for further education from their manifestos.

 £1.8bn capital investment for FE colleges